Easy Breakfast Roll-Ups are a versatile breakfast idea that’s perfect for taking on-the-go.

 But here’s the thing — you would not believe the amount of egg I find on the floor of the car once we get to our first stop.
 I mean, I get it…I don’t load down the burritos with a bunch of cheese (which would help keep the scrambled egg together).
 They get munching on their burrito and a piece or two of egg tries to escape.
 It rolls right on down to the floor, sometimes where it’s not easy to find.

 All of this inspired me to make Easy Breakfast Roll-Ups.
 We still have breakfast burritos (seriously, nothing can make me give them up), but I thought how nice it would be to have a “breakfast burrito” style breakfast, with less mess.
 As you’ll see, these Breakfast Roll-Ups are pretty much the same idea as a breakfast burrito — tortilla, egg, and whatever additions or toppings you would like.
 But while they are similar, the egg is cooked flat, rather than scrambled, which makes them much more portable, less messy, and a lot easier to dip, all of which makes them a great option for kids.

 One of the important keys to making your own Easy Breakfast Roll-Ups is having a tortilla that fits the bottom of your pan (as you see in the photo below).
 The diameter of the bottom of your pan is going to be the diameter of the egg you cook and you want the egg to be pretty much the same size as your tortilla.

-Each Breakfast Roll-Up uses a soft taco size flour tortilla, plus one egg.
-The egg is beaten in a bowl with a bit of water or milk and it’s poured into a hot, lightly greased non-stick pan.
+One egg is beaten in a bowl with a bit of water or milk and it’s poured into a hot, lightly greased non-stick skillet.
 If the egg doesn’t fully cover the bottom of your pan, give it a gentle tilt to roll liquid egg to all of the bottom surfaces of the pan.
 I don’t flip the egg because I find that it cooks well enough without flipping.
 But you can flip if you insist.